LearnersGuild/curriculum/Interviews/Apprenticeship.md

 # Apprenticeship Interview

-In the Apprenticeship (Area 45) interview, you will be expected to demonstrate your ability to combine the skills you've acquired in the Foundations and Practice phases to build a full-stack web application.
+In the Apprenticeship interview, you will be expected to demonstrate your ability to combine the skills you've acquired in the Foundations and Practice phases to build a full-stack web application.

 ### Skills Evaluated